Chart Color Schemes

 Bonnyrigg Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects expected to impact the area.
-Notable ones include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct, Bonnyrigg Estate Renewal, and M7-M12 Integration Project.
-The following list details those most relevant.
+AreaSearch has identified seven projects that could impact a specific region.
+Notable ones are Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Bonnyrigg Estate Renewal, and M7-M12 Integration Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.